 However, we are not offering a COVID-recovery programme (these are available through the GP/NHS).
 Rather, a safe space for people to come and chat (or just come and “be”), and to be heard.
-The Drop-in space will be held weekly on Thursday afternoons from 1pm–3pm in the Church Hall, starting from 16th September.
-If Government guidelines change, the start date will be postponed.
+The Drop-in space is held weekly on Thursday afternoons from 1pm–3pm in the Church Hall.

-There will be refreshments (including cake!) available throughout the afternoon.
-People will be free to come and just sit with refreshments, have a chat (or not), go for a short walk (time determined by those wishing to go and their energy levels), do a crafting activity, plant seeds, do a jigsaw or another activity.
+There are refreshments (including cake!) available throughout the afternoon.
+People are free to come and just sit with refreshments, have a chat (or not), go for a short walk (time determined by those wishing to go and their energy levels), do a crafting activity, plant seeds, do a jigsaw or another activity.